 - Pay the shipping line’s port charges or airline’s terminal charges

 - Process your goods through Customs and Quarantine

-- Attend to any examinations or inspections conducted by the Australian Border Force (ABF), Department of Agriculture and Water Resources (DAWR) or for any insurance purposes
+- Attend to any examinations or inspections conducted by the Australian Border Force (ABF), Department of Agriculture, Water and the Environment (DAWE) or for any insurance purposes

 - Arrange for your cargo to be collected upon its arrival from the wharf or the airline terminal